GoekeLab/sg-nex-data/README.md

 Please read the [data access tutorial](docs/AWS_data_access_tutorial.md) which describes the S3 data structure and how to access files on AWS.
 The direct links to the data are listed in the [sample spreadsheet](docs/samples.tsv).

-_**Citation**_: Please cite the pre-print describing the SG-NEx data resource when using these data, and add the following details: "The SG-NEx data [VERSION] was accessed on [DATE] at registry.opendata.aws/sg-nex-data".
+_**Citation**_: Please cite the pre-print describing the SG-NEx data resource when using these data, and add the following details: "The SG-NEx data was accessed on [DATE] at registry.opendata.aws/sg-nex-data".

 Chen, Y. _et al._ "A systematic benchmark of Nanopore long read RNA sequencing for transcript level analysis in human cell lines." _bioRxiv_ (2021). doi: https://doi.org/10.1101/2021.04.21.440736